yohanchatelain/fmriprep/docs/installation.rst

 Once Docker is installed, the recommended way to run fmriprep is to use the fmriprep-docker_ wrapper, which requires Python and an Internet connection.
-``fmriprep-docker`` is a streamlined command to run fmriprep without having to properly mount directories (``fmriprep-docker`` does this for you)
+``fmriprep-docker`` is a streamlined command to run fmriprep without having to properly mount directories (``fmriprep-docker`` does this for you).

 To install::

     $ pip install --user --upgrade fmriprep-docker

-When you run, ``fmriprep-docker`` it will generate a Docker command line for you, print it out for reporting purposes, and then run the command without further action needed, e.g.::
+When you run ``fmriprep-docker``, it will generate a Docker command line for you, print it out for reporting purposes, and then execute it without further action needed, e.g.::

     $ fmriprep-docker /path/to/data/dir /path/to/output/dir participant